-- 2.2.1 The engines shall be capable of working with an overload exceeding the rated power by at least 10 per cent for not less than one hour. - 2.2.2 The engines intended to be used as main engines shall also comply with the requirements of 2.1, Part VII "Machinery Installations". - 2.2.3 Irregularity of speed of a.c. diesel generating sets intended for parallel operation shall be such that the amplitude of angle oscillations of the generator shaft does not exceed $3.5^{\circ}/P$, where P is the number of pairs of generator poles. - 2.2.4 The crosshead-type engines, which scavenge spaces are in open connection with the cylinders, shall be provided with the fire extinguishing system approved by the Register, which is entirely separate from the fire extinguishing system of the engine room (refer to Table 3.1.2.1, Part VI "Fire Protection").
+- 2.2.1 Additional requirements for gas internal combustion engines are given in Section 9. - 2.2.2 The engines intended to be used as main engines shall also comply with the requirements of 2.1, Part VII "Machinery Installations". - 2.2.3 Irregularity of speed of a.c. diesel generating sets intended for parallel operation shall be such that the amplitude of angle oscillations of the generator shaft does not exceed $3.5^{\circ}/P$, where P is the number of pairs of generator poles. - 2.2.4 The crosshead-type engines, which scavenge spaces are in open connection with the cylinders, shall be provided with the fire extinguishing system approved by the Register, which is entirely separate from the fire extinguishing system of the engine room (refer to Table 3.1.2.1, Part VI "Fire Protection").